JTan2231/ESN/README.md

 # ESN
-C Implementation

-The display functions require gnuplot.
-Otherwise, this project has no dependencies.
+Collection of linear algebra functions and matrix utilities for the purpose of implementing an [Echo State Network](https://en.wikipedia.org/wiki/Echo_state_network).
+This uses no external libraries aside from gnuplot for graphical display.

 Linear algebra functions are primarily for finding the spectral radius of a real matrix.
-Nothing is made to accommodate complex values.